-Luke’s excited gaze flicked to meet Larry’s puzzled expression.
+Luke’s excited gaze met Larry’s puzzled expression.
 ‘It appears that when the power is cut…the flashing light is re-set,’ Luke explained.
 ‘Even if a message had been left, like the one I just left…’ Luke said, ‘Now…’ he continued.
-‘You said the messages are saved into the memory by default, unless you physically delete them,’ Larry nodded his confirmation.
+‘You said the messages are saved into the memory by default, unless you physically delete them.’
+Larry nodded his confirmation.
 ‘You didn’t physically delete any message from Linda because you didn’t know that you had received a message,’ Luke said.

 ‘So you think that Linda called and because we weren’t home the call went to the answering machine…’ Larry said.
 ‘And…the power company playing around with the power must’ve cut the power after Linda had called…so the flashing light wasn’t flashing when we came home.’

 ’Exactly,' Luke said.
 ‘Now...’
 Luke gestured to the machine.
 ‘How do you recall stored messages from that…?’

 Larry pushed buttons on the front touch screen display.
 ‘Ok…’ Larry began.
 ‘It looks like there are four messages stored in the memory.
 Do you want me to play them?’

 Larry pressed a button and stepped back from the machine.
 They all stared at this little piece of modern technology as a computer generated voice advised,

 Luke shook his head—wrong date.
 A short beep sounded, followed by the voice of a female leaving a message.

 ‘Oh, that’s my friend Kim…’ Shirley said.

 Luke flicked a finger towards the machine.
 ‘Ok, try the next one please, Larry,’ he said.

 Larry pushed a button and the computer generated voice started,